 information, lessons and quizzes for heart sounds, visit our page:

 EKG tracings also can reveal tachycardia.
-The rhythm strip below shows tachycardia:
+The rhythm strip below show several types of tachycardia:

 A good starting point for learning EKG interpretation is our EKG Basics training course.
 The course provides training on the key features of an EKG tracing.
 These features include observing P-wave forms, measurement of EKG intervals and segments, assessment of rhythm, calculating heart rate, and the evaluation of other relevant wave segments.
 The arrhythmia practice drills allow students to build skills interactively.